 I’ll be honest with you – I’ve been managing websites for years, and there was a time when keeping track of SSL certificates manually seemed perfectly reasonable.
-You had maybe five or ten domains to worry about, a spreadsheet with renewal dates, and maybe a calendar reminder or two.
-Simple enough, right?
+You had maybe five or ten domains, a spreadsheet with renewal dates, and a calendar reminder or two.
+But manual SSL certificate tracking no longer works at scale, and it doesn’t even take much growth before the cracks start showing.

 The Hidden Complexity of Modern SSL Management